arazmj/gdbnms/README.md

 - What is the sample network toplogy data that base our work upon?
 - Which one of common Networking Object Models to use?
 - How to use Object Graph Mappers?

+### Aruba Case Scenario

+- How many ElasticSearch Nodes currently are being used?
+- What is typical number of node and edges in the worst case scenario.
+- What type of relationships we have for SDWAN scenario.

+### Graph Model

 ### Graph database candidates